Review of Diamond Naturals Canned Dog Food

-Diamond canned dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Diamond Naturals canned dog food earns the Advisor’s top rating of 5 stars.

-The Diamond product line includes three canned dog foods.
+The Diamond Naturals product line includes the 3 wet dog foods listed below.

-Diamond Lamb and Rice canned dog food was selected to represent the others in the line for this review.
+Diamond Naturals Chicken Dinner for Adult Dogs and Puppies was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Chicken, chicken broth, chicken liver, rice flour, carrots, chicken meal, dried egg product, dicalcium phosphate, flaxseed oil (preserved with mixed tocopherols), guar gum, potassium chloride, salt, agar-agar, pumpkin, quinoa, cranberries, blueberries, dried kelp, inulin, choline chloride, fish oil (preserved with mixed tocopherols), zinc amino acid chelate, iron amino acid chelate, sodium carbonate, vitamin E supplement, copper amino acid chelate, manganese amino acid chelate, sodium selenite, thiamine mononitrate, cobalt amino acid chelate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid, rosemary extract